TeamNewtry/NewtryDocumentation/docs/SAD.md

 ## 9. Data View

 Our scope for the first semester only needs a very simple database structure which consists of ID and name in order to find a product.
-The information which is related to a product will looks similar to [Open food facts](https://wiki.openfoodfacts.org/API_Fields "Open food facts").
+The information which is related to a product will look similar to [Open food facts](https://wiki.openfoodfacts.org/API_Fields "Open food facts").
 Our scope for the second semester needs some additional data about the users which is why will join the "user table" with our current table in the future.

 ## 10. Size and Performance